+Kaczynski then targeted American airline companies with two bombs—one in 1979 that failed to detonate on an American Airlines flight, and one in 1980 that was sent to the president of United Airlines, who sustained minor injuries after it exploded.
 Working with the U.S. Postal Service and the Bureau of Alcohol, Tobacco and Firearms, the Federal Bureau of Investigation started up a task force to look into these mysterious attacks.
 The case was known by the acronym UNABOM, which stood for UNiversity and Airline BOMbing.
-Eventually the unknown assailant received the nickname "The Unabomber."
+Eventually, the unknown assailant came to be known as the "Unabomber."